Last Updated on September 12, 2022

 But there will come a time when the chain would suddenly slip off from the drivetrain.
 You can usually just put it back.
 And sometimes, you need to replace it with a new one.

-Knowing how to put a chain back on your mountain bike is an easy task, but you need to do it right to avoid damaging the parts.
+Knowing how to put a chain on a mountain bike is an easy task, but you need to do it right to avoid damaging the parts.

 That’s just what this article is about.